omgnetwork/elixir-omg/docs/exit_validation.md

 #### new IFEs, competitors, piggybacks

-Any `InFlightExitStarted` should, after `eth_exit_finality_margin`, cause the IFE to be tracked and tx added to something called `TxAppendix`.
+Any `InFlightExitStarted` should, after `exit_finality_margin`, cause the IFE to be tracked and tx added to something called `TxAppendix`.

-Any competitor published should, after `eth_exit_finality_margin`, be tracked and tx added to `TxAppendix`
+Any competitor published should, after `exit_finality_margin`, be tracked and tx added to `TxAppendix`

-Any piggyback done should, after `eth_exit_finality_margin`, be taken into account.
+Any piggyback done should, after `exit_finality_margin`, be taken into account.

 #### finalization

-Finalization behaves analogically to standard exits - finalization spends in `OMG.API.State` all utxos that actually exit **and existed in the child chain**.
+Finalization behaves analogically to standard exits - finalization spends in `OMG.State` all utxos that actually exit **and existed in the child chain**.
 These spends that fail cause a byzantine chain condition (`unchallenged_exit`)

 #### "wait"